Reed Garrett

-Reed Garrett (born January 2, 1993) is an American professional baseball pitcher in the Baltimore Orioles organization.
-He has previously played in Major League Baseball (MLB) for the Detroit Tigers and Washington Nationals and in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.
+Reed Garrett (born January 2, 1993) is an American professional baseball pitcher for the New York Mets of Major League Baseball (MLB).
+He has previously played in MLB for the Detroit Tigers, Washington Nationals, Baltimore Orioles, and in Nippon Professional Baseball (NPB) for the Saitama Seibu Lions.
+He made his MLB debut in 2019.

 Career

-Texas Rangers
+Amateur career

 Garrett attended Mills E. Godwin High School in Richmond, Virginia.
 He attended the Virginia Military Institute and played college baseball for the Keydets from 2012 through 2014.

+Texas Rangers

-He was drafted by the Texas Rangers in the 16th round, 486th overall, of the 2014 MLB Draft.
+The Texas Rangers selected Garrett in the 16th round, 486th overall, of the 2014 MLB draft.

-Garrett spent his professional debut season of 2014 with the Spokane Indians of the Class A Short Season Northwest League, posting a 6–1 record with a 4.06 ERA and 46 strikeouts in 57.2 innings over 16 games (9 starts).
-Garrett split the 2015 season between the Hickory Crawdads of the Class A South Atlantic League and the High Desert Mavericks of the Class A-Advanced California League, combining to go 10–8 with a 4.58 ERA, 96 strikeouts, and 139.2 innings pitched over 25 games (25 starts).
+Garrett spent his professional debut season of 2014 with the Spokane Indians of the Low–A Northwest League, posting a 6–1 record with a 4.06 ERA and 46 strikeouts in 57.2 innings over 16 games (9 starts).
+Garrett split the 2015 season between the Hickory Crawdads of the Single–A South Atlantic League and the High Desert Mavericks of the High–A California League, combining to go 10–8 with a 4.58 ERA, 96 strikeouts, and 139.2 innings pitched over 25 games (25 starts).
 He split the 2016 season between High Desert, the Frisco RoughRiders of the Double-A Texas League, and the Round Rock Express of the Triple-A Pacific Coast League.
 He recorded a combined 4–9 record with a 6.24 ERA, 86 strikeouts, and 109.2 innings pitched over 29 games (18 starts).
 After the 2016 regular season, Garrett played for the Surprise Saguaros of the Arizona Fall League.
 He recorded a 2.25 ERA in 16 innings pitched.

-He spent 2017 season with Frisco, posting a 2–5 record with a 4.98 ERA, 70 strikeouts, and 68.2 innings pitched in 44 games (4 starts).
+He spent the 2017 season with Frisco, posting a 2–5 record with a 4.98 ERA, 70 strikeouts, and 68.2 innings pitched in 44 games (4 starts).
 In 2018, Garrett became a full time relief pitcher and split the season between Frisco and the Round Rock Express of the Triple-A Pacific Coast League, posting a combined 4–2 record with a 2.04 ERA, 61 strikeouts, and 61.2 innings pitched over 51 games.
 Following the 2018 regular season, Garrett pitched for the Naranjeros de Hermosillo of the Mexican Pacific League in winter ball, appearing in four games and recording a 9.82 ERA in 3.2 innings pitched.

 Detroit Tigers

 Garrett was selected by the Detroit Tigers with the 5th pick in the 2018 Rule 5 draft.
-On March 27, 2019, the Tigers announced that Garrett had made the 2019 opening day roster.
+On March 27, 2019, the Tigers announced that Garrett had made the Opening Day roster.
 He made his major league debut on March 29 versus the Toronto Blue Jays, recording one strikeout over one inning of relief.
 He was designated for assignment on May 16 after going 0–0 with a 8.22 ERA over 15 innings.